-In many cases, individuals with concealed carry permits inadvertently bring weapons into places where weapons are prohibited by state or federal law.
+In many cases, individuals with concealed carry permits inadvertently bring weapons into places where they are prohibited by state or federal law.
 For instance, you may grab a carry-on bag to take to the airport or go to your children’s school without realizing that you still are in possession of your lawful weapon.
-If you are accused of carrying a concealed firearm in a prohibited setting, you may benefit from consultation with a Ft.
+If you are accused of carrying a concealed firearm in a prohibited location, you may benefit from consultation with a Ft.
 Lauderdale concealed weapons defense lawyer.

 Even if you have a concealed weapons permit, law enforcement officials typically have a zero-tolerance approach to finding guns in a gun-free zone, even if it clearly is a mistake.
 The dedicated gun attorneys at Leifert & Leifert could help you protect your rights.